 Dynamic advertisements can hurt your CLS score because the page elements alter throughout the load process to fit the ad.

 For the advertising and other dynamic elements on your site, you can use strategies like allocating size attributes or CSS aspect ratio boxes to keep them in position and safeguard the surrounding page content.
 Limit the number of plugins you use.

 Plugins are essential in some situations, but they can also add weight to your pages, slowing them down.
 Before the user can interact with the page, all the plugin code must be loaded, which degrades the user experience and lowers the FID score.

 Conduct a website audit to determine which plugins are unneeded and may be eliminated, as well as other options for reducing the number of plugins on your site.
 Aim for code that is as light as possible.

 A website audit can once again help you discover areas where your website could be optimized to improve load time efficiency and page performance.

 Keep in touch with Red Berries – The best Website Development Company in Dubai to keep yourself updated on emerging trends in Digital Marketing and Website Development.
-If you have any questions, require any help or you looking for a Digital Marketing Agency In Dubai then, contact us today!.
-Also like us on Facebook, follow us on Linkedin and Twitter for more updates.
+If you have any questions, require any help or you looking for a Digital Marketing Agency In Dubai then, contact us today!
+Also, like us on Facebook, and follow us on Linkedin and Twitter for more updates.